RPI-ITWS/itws1100-liuc17/lab10/README.md

 For my final lab, we are going to deploy our websites to production so that they may be reached forom our FQDN, while still maintaining some security.
 I created a index.php that will redirect my browser to open my personal website's home page.
+After I have moved all of my files to the right place, and fixed up my repository, I am ready to publish my website.